ria-ee/X-Road-opmonitor/docs/networking_module.md

 ##### riha.json for member code - member name relations

 The data preparation scripts need a file `riha_${INSTANCE}.json` (`riha_sample.json` in this example) that holds the member registry codes and member names.
-The file is produced in the Reports module and needs to be in place (rsynced to) `${APPDIR}/${INSTANCE} (`/srv/app/sample` in this example)`.
-See [Reports module](reports_module.md) section *The external files and additional scripts required for reports module* for more information about the `riha.json`.
+The file is produced within the [Collector module](collector_module.md) and needs to be in place (rsynced to) `${APPDIR}/${INSTANCE}` (`/srv/app/sample` in this example).
+See [Collector module](collector_module.md) section *The external files and additional scripts required for reports and networking modules* for more information about the `riha.json`.

 #### Copy the **visualization web application R script**

 The default location of the Shiny Server web application scripts is `/srv/shiny-server`.
 Each subfolder to this location can serve as a different web application given that the subfolder contains a proper application script named `app.R`.
-A path `/srv/shiny-server/${INSTANCE}/app.R` is automatically deployed to a web application that can be accessed at `http://opmon-networking:3838/${INSTANCE}/`, e.g. a path `/srv/shiny-server/sample/app.R` translates to an application running at `http://opmon-networking:3838/sample/` in the case of the current environment and `sample` X-Road instance.
+A path `/srv/shiny-server/${INSTANCE}/app.R` is automatically deployed to a web application that can be accessed at `http://localhost:3838/${INSTANCE}/`, e.g. a path `/srv/shiny-server/sample/app.R` translates to an application running at `http://localhost:3838/sample/` in the case of the current environment and `sample` X-Road instance.
 To host another X-Road instance web application, another subfolder must be created with the desired instance name and the `app.R` must be copied to that subfolder.
 There is no need to change the application script `app.R` because the structure and functioning remains the same for all instances.
 The application script `app.R` always reads data from the same folder where it resides.
 The instance-specific data preparation scripts `prepare_data.R` write the instance-specific data directly to the relevant `/srv/shiny-server/${INSTANCE}` folder.

 The static files, e.g. logos in the heading of the web application, are kept in `/srv/shiny-server/${INSTANCE}/www` folder and this folder has to be copied as well.